sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-agent.md

 #### Collect period

-By default, **${solutionName}** collects metrics from the monitored resources every minute.
+By default, **MetricsHub** collects metrics from the monitored resources every minute.
 To change the default collect period:

 * For all your resources, add the `collectPeriod` parameter just before the `resourceGroups` section: